 When you’re off the resort and exploring the island, just follow the usual safety precautions such as traveling in groups or with at least one other person; keeping your valuables out of sight and in a safe place, such as a hotel safe or locked suitcase; and staying aware of your surroundings.

-Don’t carry a lot of cash on you, and keep what money you do have (along with credit cards and passport) in a zipped purse or travel pouch concealed under your clothes.
+Don’t carry a lot of cash on you, and keep what money you do have (along with credit cards and passports) in a zipped purse or travel pouch concealed under your clothes.
 Make sure you have a copy of your passport, driver’s license, and credit cards in a safe location in case any of these are stolen.

 If you go out to bars or nightclubs in Antigua, keep yourself safe just as you would at home.
 Don’t go alone—always in pairs or groups; stick to main streets and brightly lit areas; and always keep your eyes on your drink.
 If you consume alcohol, do so responsibly so you can stay alert.